 Legal fees incurred during an adoption period may be claimed against income, to the maximum amount allowable for each adopted child.

-To claim adoption expenses such as legal fees and administrative expenses, first, you need to add your adopted child as a dependant on your tax return.
-Second, type Claims for Dependants in the Find tool located at the upper-right area of your TurboTax page.
-Follow the instructions on the page to get to where you can claim all expenses related to adoption.
+To claim adoption expenses such as legal fees and administrative expenses, you first need to add your adopted child as a dependant on your tax return.
+Next, select the Find tool in TurboTax and search Claims for Dependants.
+Follow the instructions to reach to step for claiming all expenses related to adoption.